qotozmahmoud/qotozmahmoud.github.io/_posts/2024-07-08-Temenos-Transact-XSS-CVE.md

 ## List of Temenos Clients

-To search for potential Temenos clients by country or organization name, please refer to the [Unoficial Temenos Customers list](https://t24cc.com/posts/2020-06-05-Temenos-Customers-curated-list.html), as shown in the following screenshot.
+To search for potential Temenos clients by country or organization name, please refer to the [Unoficial Temenos Customers list](https://t24cc.com/posts/2020-06-05-Temenos-Customers-curated-list.html), as you can see in the following screenshot I filtered Temenos Clients in Egypt.

 ![img-description](/temenos clients.jpeg)
 _Temenos Clients In Egypt_